 Initially formed in 1883, the Georgia Bar Association began as a voluntary professional association of Georgia lawyers.
 The organization provided a variety of benefits to members, but because membership was not mandatory, the association lacked the power to address significant issues.
 Seeking the ability to address statewide concerns and work toward important legislation, the Georgia Bar Association began advocating in 1925 for an integrated bar association.
-In 1963, the bill to create an integrated bar finally passed the Georgia House and Senate, making membership in the State Bar of Georgia mandatory for all attorneys practicing in the state.
+In 1963, the bill to create an integrated bar finally passed the Georgia House and Senate, making membership in the State Bar of Georgia mandatory for all attorneys practicing in the state, including a personal injury attorney.
 Today, an integrated bar is found in a slight majority of states in the U.S.

 Serving the State Bar of Georgia